Programme

 specifically aimed at addressing the problems faced by small

 developing countries.
-It, therefore, has been designed to deliver
+It, therefore, was been designed to deliver

 benefits that are not generally available from other programmes.
 It